-Unsuspected aspect of immune regulation revealedJuly 1st, 2014 in Immunology /
+Unsuspected aspect of immune regulation revealedJuly 1, 2014 in Medicine & Health / Immunology

 Until now, the immune cells known as 'B cells' have been thought to specialise only in the production of antibodies.
 A discovery by Garvan immunologists shows they also have a role to play in regulating another important aspect of the immune system.
 This finding may benefit research into autoimmunity and transplantation.

 A discovery by Australian immunologists, uncovering an additional role for antibody-making 'B cells', is considered important enough by the American Association of Immunologists to rank it among the top 10% of articles in the latest issue of The Journal of Immunology, off the press today.

 The finding by Senior Research Assistant Stacey Walters and Associate Professor Shane Grey, from Sydney's Garvan Institute of Medical Research, shows that B cells also participate in the development of 'regulatory T cells'.

 T cells develop in the thymus gland, a soft triangular organ in the chest cavity.
 From a 'naïve', or undifferentiated, state they are gradually 'educated' to become helpers, or warriors, or regulators.

 Until now, the only non-thymic cells known to educate the regulators were dendritic cells, which travel to the thymus to deliver 'antigen', samples of substances toxic to the body.
 We now know that B cells can do the same thing.

 B cells have been thought to specialize only in the production of antibodies.
 As newfound educators of T cells as well, B cells become much more interesting and complex characters, potentially useful in helping to prevent organ rejection, or control inflammatory bowel disease, or quell autoimmune conditions.